datacarpentry/spreadsheet-ecology-lesson/episodes/00-intro.md

 in doing calculations in a spreadsheet, it’s easy to accidentally apply a slightly different formula to multiple adjacent cells.
-When using a command-line based statistics program like R or SAS, it’s practically impossible to accidentally apply a calculation to one observation in your dataset but not another unless you’re doing it on purpose.
+When using a command-line based statistics program like R or SAS, it’s practically impossible to apply a calculation to one observation in your dataset but not another unless you’re doing it on purpose.

 ### Using Spreadsheets for Data Entry and Cleaning